OlgaStakhova/web-app-learn-words/README.md

 - Type script;
 - React-router;
 - Bulma from style;
 - Multiple classnames with CSS Modules in React;
+- LocalStorage;

-   In this app we have for pages.
+   In this app we have four pages.

+   After first start you have empty vocabulary, but when you added words, they save in localStorage.

    First page:
     - Vocabulary;